ceari/edacc_web/specification.rst

 EDACC is being extended to allow the specification of properties of results and instances, for example the "quality" or "simplicity" of a solution produced by a solver or the number of variable flips needed.
-These properties can be calculated for all results and instances before the release phase and then be used by the web competition system to show various plots or allow statistical evaluation by calculating correlation coefficients etc.
+These properties can be calculated using the extensions that are being developed for all results and instances before the release phase and then be used by the web competition system to show various plots or allow statistical evaluation by calculating correlation coefficients etc.

 Some examples: